andraugust/andraugust.github.io/thermo-2.md

 Isothermal processes are those where temperature is held constant.
 In practice, this is acheived by placing the system in contact with a constant-temperature reservoir and changing the system so slowly that its temperature remains equal to the reservoir at all times.

 How much does the system's internal energy change in such a process?
-As an example, an ideal gas has $$U = U(T)$$, so its internal energy doesn't change.
-So where does the work go?
+As an example, an ideal gas has $$U = U(T)$$, so its internal energy in fact doesn't change.
+So where does the work energy go?
 It's all dissipated to the environment as heat.
 To find out how much heat, we use the first law:

 $$